lunasec-io/lunasec/docs/blog/2021-12-12-log4j-zero-day-mitigation-guide.md

 ### Option 2: Enable `formatMsgNoLookups`
-:::warning This flag does not prevent all vulnerabilities As of Dec 14, it's been found that this flag is ineffective at stopping RCE in some situations, explained here [by log4j](https://logging.apache.org/log4j/2.x/security.html).
+:::warning This flag does not prevent all vulnerabilities As of Dec 14, it's been found that this flag is ineffective at stopping RCE in some situations, explained here [by log4j](https://logging.apache.org/log4j/2.x/security.html) and in [CVE-2021-45046](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-45046).
 We are still investigating this vulnerability.

 You must update to `2.16.0` or use the JNDI patches below.
 :::